bo32/gnome-shell-extension-isshu/README.md

 The tool can manage favourite connections and save the latest connections.
 The tool also runs Nmap, to scan the local network, and see the available hosts on the network.

-Please bear with me as the tool is currently incomplete, but still funcional.
+Please bear with me as the tool is currently incomplete (especially the Nmap feature), but still functional.
 Your remarks and your opinions are welcome.

 ### SCREENSHOT